 The Defense POW/MIA Accounting Agency (DPAA) announced today that U.S. Naval Reserve Cmdr.
-Paul C. Charvet, 26, killed during the Vietnam War, was accounted for March 1, 2021.
+Paul C. Charvet, 26, of Grandview, Washington, killed during the Vietnam War, was accounted for March 1, 2021.

 On March 21, 1967, Charvet was the pilot of an A-1H Skyraider airplane assigned to Attack Squadron 215 aboard the USS Bon Homme Richard.
 During a mission near Thanh Hoa Province, Vietnam, his plane disappeared in an area of low cloud cover and fog a kilometer northeast of Hon Me Island.
 His remains were not recovered after a search of the area.
 On March 22, Radio Hanoi Broadcast reported an American aircraft was shot down the day before off the coast of Thanh Hoa Province.
 Charvet’s plane was the only U.S. aircraft loss in that area March 21.
 Charvet was considered missing in action until Dec.
 2, 1977 when his status was changed to “Presumed Killed in Action.”